Echo-evolution data generation for quantum error mitigation via neural networks: Data generation via echo evolution

-The main goal of quantum error mitigation in the simulation of quantum dynamics is to mitigate noise influence on observables from forward-in-time dynamics (Fig.~1(b)).
+In this work, we use echo-evolution for the purpose of quantum error mitigation.
+The main goal of quantum error mitigation in the simulation of quantum dynamics is to mitigate noise influence on observables from forward-in-time dynamics (Fig.~\ref{fig:fig1b}).
 The data generation method provided here uses the same evolution operator of the quantum system, which produces the target (forward-in-time) evolution.
 If the depth of circuits, which generate echo and forward-in-time evolutions, is the same, then these evolutions are subject to the same level of noise.
-Thus, a neural network trained on an echo-evolution-generated data set can correct the effect of noise on the forward-in-time evolution outcome.
+Thus, a neural network trained on an echo-evolution-generated data set can likely correct the effect of noise on the forward-in-time evolution outcome.
 As we demonstrate in the following section, this is indeed the case.